 In Maryland, probate procedure is determined by the size of the estate: either regular or small.
-A small estate is one whose fair market is less than $50,000 —in the instance of a surviving spouse inheriting the entire estate, the value increases to $100,000.
-A regular estate must go through traditional probate within the Maryland Orphan’s Court, but a small estate is eligible for modified administration: A faster and more streamlined process, which must be approved by all the heirs to the estate.
+A regular estate is one whose fair market value equals $30,000 or more—in the instance of a surviving spouse inheriting the entire estate, the value increases to $50,000.
+A regular estate must go through traditional probate within the Maryland Orphan’s Court, but a small estate valued under $30,000 is eligible for modified administration: A faster and more streamlined process, which must be approved by all the heirs to the estate.

 Appointing an Executor